duytq94/cross-platform-how-it-works/README.md

 > And for me, calling a language interpreted or compiled is not a well-defined concept.
 Technically it all matters depending on the implementation, not part of the language specification.

-We should go through native app (Android, iOS) compilation process to overview behind the scenes, then you’ll get about cross-platform (Flutter, RN) easier.
+We should go through native app (Android, iOS) compilation process to overview behind the scenes, then you’ll get about cross-platform (Flutter, React Native) easier.

 ## Android
 Android can be written by Java or Kotlin, so the Android compilation process, in short, is based on Java/Kotlin compilation process.